MicrosoftDocs/ai-builder/ai-builder-docs/common-issues.md

 To resolve, try the following steps:
 1. Sign in to [Power Apps Studio](https://create.powerapps.com).
 1. In the left navigation pane, select **Account**.
-1. In the **Settings** page, select Support in teh left navigation pane.
+1. In the **Settings** page, select Support in the left navigation pane.
 1. Select **Edit** under **Authoring version**, and select the most recent authoring version from the **Authoring version** list.
 1. Select **Reload + apply version**.
 1. Finally, create a new app and insert the form processor control targeting the same model.